Contingency Inattention: Against Causal Debunking in Ethics

 Fake News and Partisan Epistemology

-forthcoming.
+2017.
 Kennedy Institute of Ethics Journal

 This paper does four things: (1) It provides an analysis of the concept ‘fake news’.
 (2) It identifies distinctive epistemic features of social media testimony.
 (3) It argues that partisanship-in-testimony-reception is not always epistemically vicious; in fact some forms of partisanship are consistent with individual epistemic virtue.
 (4) It argues that a solution to the problem of fake news will require changes to institutions, such as social media platforms, not just to individual epistemic practices.